BenMSmith/BenMSmith.github.io/_posts/2022-06-23-Doctor-Mordrid.md

 The advantage to making one's own brownie brittle is that you can adapt your favorite brownie recipe to it.
 My current go-to is from Milk Street, and swirls tahini into the mix.
 If you're not familiar, tahini is essentially the sesame version of peanut butter.
 It pops up in mediterranean/middle eastern cooking a lot, and it's great at adding nutty flavor.
 In this case, it's perfect for swirling into a batch of brownies, though we'll add it to all of the batter to make sure the flavor's all throughout the brittle.

 Adapting these to brittle form felt like a perfect fit for this movie - starting with what feels like a bit of a knock-off, but ultimately making something with its own whole flavor.
-So with that in mind, here's ~~Sheila G's Brownie Brittle~~ **Doctor M's Chocolate-Tahini Rubble**:
+So with that in mind, here's ~~Sheila G.'s Brownie Brittle~~ **Doctor M.'s Chocolate-Tahini Rubble**:

 <p align="center"><img src="/assets/images/doctor_mordrid/brownie_rubble.jpeg" width="600"></p>